 pg_bloat_check is a script to provide a bloat report for PostgreSQL tables and/or indexes.
-Requires at least Python 3 and the
+It requires at least Python 3 and the

 --create_stats_table to create a table for storing the bloat statistics.
 This makes it easier for reviewing the bloat statistics or running a regular monitoring interval without having to rescan the database again.
 The expense of this method of bloat checking means this script is not meant to be run often to provide any sort of real-time bloat monitoring.
 At most, it’s recommended to run this once a week or once a month during off-peak hours to search for objects that need major maintenance.
 Continuous runnning of this script could cause performance issues since it can cause higher priority data in shared buffers to be flushed out if run too frequently.

 Filters are available for bloat percentage, wasted size and object size.
 Object size allows reporting on only those objects of a designated size or larger.
 The bloat percentage & wasted size reported are a combination of dead tuples and free space per object, while also accounting for their fillfactor setting.
 The simple output format automatically takes into account an object’s fillfactor setting when calculating the wasted space & percentage values it gives.
-Use the json or dict output to see the distinction between dead tuples and free space for a more accurate picture of the bloat situation.
+Use the JSON or python dictionary output to see the distinction between dead tuples and free space for a more accurate picture of the bloat situation.
 If dead tuples is high, this means autovacuum is likely not able to run frequently enough on the given table or index.
 If dead tuples is low but free space is high, this indicates a vacuum full or reindex is likely required to clear the bloat and return the disk space to the system.
 Note that free space may never be completely empty due to fillfactor settings, so both that setting and the estimated number of pages for that object are also included.
-By default tables have very little reserved space (fillfactor=100) so it shouldn’t affect their free space values much.
+By default, tables have very little reserved space (fillfactor=100) so it shouldn’t affect their free space values much.
 Indexes by default have 10% reserved space (fillfactor=90), so that should be taken into account when looking at the raw free percent and free space values.

 The bytes_wasted and percent_wasted are additional filters on top of -s, -z and -p that tell the exclude option to ignore the given object unless these additional filter values are exceeded as well.

-First the setup.
+First, the setup.

 pg_bloat_check.py -c "host=192.168.1.201 dbname=mydb user=admin" --create_stats_table --bloat_schema=monitoring

 The first example above installs the stats tables to the default schema in your search path.
 You only have to run that once per database and if you run it again, it just drops the table if it exists and recreates it.
 If you want it in a different schema,

 pg_bloat_check.py -c dbname=mydb -z 10485760 -p 45 -s 5242880

 The above finds any tables or indexes that are at least 5MB in size with either 10MB of bloat space or are at least 45% bloated.
 Since it’s over 45%, this table is returned in the report.

 pg_bloat_check.py -c host=localhost -z 10485760 -p 45 -s 5242880 -e filterfile

-First the -s, -z and -p filters are applied.
+First, the -s, -z and -p filters are applied.
 The exclude file is processed and the pg_attribute table is excluded if its bloat is either over 5 million bytes or exceeds 85%.
-Looking above you can see none of these are true, so the report comes back empty.
+Looking above, you can see none of these are true, so the report comes back empty.
 This now keeps the bloat report clear until we’re sure specific conditions for this table are met.
 A more realistic example condition would be:

 pg_bloat_check.py -c "dbname=prod" --min_wasted_size=5368709120 -p 45 -s 1073741824

-Here we’re looking for objects that are at least 1GB in size and have either at least 5GB of bloat or are 45% bloated.
-The table returned has 8GB of bloat but it’s quite a low percentage of the whole table.
+Here, we’re looking for objects that are at least 1GB in size and have either at least 5GB of bloat or are 45% bloated.
+The table returned has 8GB of bloat, but it’s quite a low percentage of the whole table.
 This is likely a good candidate to be excluded from the regular report, but since it’s such a large table, we wouldn’t want to ignore it if it got out of hand.
 So, an exclude filter line that watches for it to be at least 55% bloated or have over 20GB of bloat could work here:

 If an object needs to be excluded entirely, no matter its bloat, either just list the object name by itself or set the additional parameters to zero.

-See –help for more information.
+--help for more information.

 pgstattuple provides the best method known to obtain the most accurate bloat statistics.
 Version 2.x of this script is not a drop-in replacement for 1.x.
 Please review the options and update any existing jobs accordingly.